paul-wolf/python_coding/python_guidelines.md

 foo(my_list or list())
 ```

-This is a bit funny because both terms in the expression evaluate to False in a conditional context.
-It's common with many programming languages as an optimisation: stop evaluating as soon as the expression value is determined.
+It's common with many programming languages as an optimisation: stop
+evaluating as soon as the expression value is determined.

 ```python
 None or list()